 George Gascoigne was in trouble.

 The problem, paradoxically, was that England and Spain were not at war.
-Elizabeth looked through her fingers at English free-lancers who fought with the Dutch insurgents against Philip’s Catholic rule, but she maintained her official deniability.
+Elizabeth looked through her fingers at English free-lancers who fought with the Dutch against Spanish rule, but she maintained her official deniability.
 Because of this policy policyless, the prisoners held no military status in the eyes of their captors.
 They could be put to death at any moment as foreign agitators, abettors of rebellion.

 1562, 1567, 1572, 1574